Shraddha191102/Streamoid_Backend_Assignment/README.md

 * **Save to DB:** All the valid products get saved into a local SQLite database (`products.db`).
 * **List Products:** You can `GET` all the products from the database using the `/products` endpoint (it even has pagination!).
 * **Search Products:** You can use `/products/search` to filter by brand, color, or price range.

+## Technologies Used

+* **Backend Framework:** Flask (Python) – Chosen for its lightweight, modular nature, allowing for rapid development of the core API endpoints.
+* **Data Processing:** Pandas – The heavy-hitter for efficiently reading and processing large product catalog files (.csv, .xlsx) and performing vectorized validation checks.
+* **Database:** SQLite – Used as a simple, file-based database (products.db) for persistence, making setup virtually instantaneous.
+* **Database ORM:** SQLAlchemy – Provides an object-relational mapping layer for clean, Pythonic interaction with the database.

 ---